 [Heading inserted by No. 42 of 2004 s.
 36.]

-49. Injury occurs when loss of function renders worker less able to earn full wages
+49. Loss of function in Sch.
+4, when injury occurs as a result of

 Where a worker is rendered less able to earn full wages by reason of suffering from a loss of function described in column 1 of Schedule 4 and the loss of function is due to the nature of any employment in which the worker was employed at any time within 3 years before the date on which the worker is rendered less able to earn full wages, an injury, being that loss of function, occurs and this Act applies to such an injury subject to this Division.